‘Stranger Things’ Season 2: Millie Bobby Brown Drops Gems On Eleven Ahead Of Release Date

 Brown revealed that Eleven is going to be learning how to be a normal teenager.
 Being raised in a laboratory, Eleven will struggle with adapting to society while having psychokinetic abilities.

 Episode 7 of Stranger Things Season 2 will be centered around Eleven and explore the background of the mysterious character.
-The creators and showrunners of the series, The Duffer Brothers want to showcase Millie Bobby Brown’s talent by creating a plot centered around Eleven in Episode 7.
+The creators and showrunners of the series, the Duffer Brothers, want to showcase Millie Bobby Brown’s talent by creating a plot centered around Eleven in Episode 7.

 #StrangerThings2 returns to the Upside Down with new monsters and mysteries!
 Get exclusive scoop from the set: https://t.co/mg8UYM58f7 pic.twitter.com/IxjTXee6qY